 Please reach us at our Contact Page if your inquiry is not answered by our FAQ!

-Yes, this is a legitimate signature campaign to place a measure on the ballot.
 If you received a political email regarding ethnic studies, it likely was NOT an accident.
-Voter data has been used for outreach, as is common and legal for political campaigns.
+Voter data purchased legally from your county's elections office has been used for cold outreach regarding Initiative #25-0003, a ballot measure to expand and shield ethnic studies.

-As of June 2025, Golden Values for Ethnic Studies is NOT paying anyone to gather signatures for Initiative 25-0003.
+As of September 2025, Golden Values for Ethnic Studies, the proponent committee, is NOT paying anyone to gather signatures.
 If that changes, it will be indicated on the Top Funders page of the signing petition as required by the Elections Code.

 If any supporting organizations independently choose to provide compensation to their own volunteers for tasks related or unrelated, that is solely their decision.
 Those efforts are not overseen by Golden Values for Ethnic Studies.